 Required Item Comments Qualitative aspects of accounting practices - Accounting Policies Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during the year, except for the adoption of the provisions of Governmental Accounting Standards Board Statement No. 87, "Leases".
+No new accounting policies were adopted and the application of existing policies was not changed during the year, except for the adoption of the provisions of Governmental Accounting Standards Board Statement No. 96, "Subscription-Based Information Technology Arrangement (SBITA)".
+The School District evaluated the impact of the statement and determined the amounts were not material to the financial statements.
 The accounting policies of the Entity conform to U.S. generally accepted accounting principles as applicable to state and local governments.
 The Entity's reports are based on all applicable GASB pronouncements.
 We noted no transactions entered into by the Entity during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.
 Qualitative aspects of accounting practices - Significant Unusual Transactions No matters have come to our attention that would require us to inform you about the methods used to account for significant unusual transactions.
 Qualitative aspects of accounting practices - Accounting Estimates and Management's Judgment Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates affecting the School District's financial statements were: Actuarial assumptions related to the Other Postemployment Benefit Liability ("OPEB") Actuarial assumptions and proportionate share calculations related to pension liabilities Asset lives for depreciable capital assets Estimates of certain receivable balances and allowances for uncollectible amounts Estimates for certain operating and long-term liabilities
+The most sensitive estimates affecting the School District's financial statements were: • Actuarial assumptions related to the Other Postemployment Benefit Liability ("OPEB") • Actuarial assumptions and proportionate share calculations related to pension liabilities Asset lives for depreciable capital assets Estimates of certain receivable balances and allowances for uncollectible amounts Estimates for certain operating and long-term liabilities